HuynhTran0301/PowerSystemDynamics_Quantum/README.md

 This repository contains the source code necessary to reproduce the results for solving differential algebraic equations in power system dynamics.

-In addition, the repository includes two folders: conference version and full version.
+In addition, the repository includes two folders: the conference version and the journal version.

 ## Conference version